bgarber/Getan/README.md

 and don't even think on running them on an older PC.<br />
 Who uses *Anjuta* nowadays?
 I don't know.
 It has an interesting interface...
 But there isn't any "terminal" mode!<br />
-So, for a more confortable development environment, lightweight and fast, to really get things DONE, I'm creating my own text editor.
+So, for a more comfortable development environment, lightweight and fast, to really get things DONE, I'm creating my own text editor.

 3. Project Goals